Teranostico/teranostico/README.md

  # MIT license note

-Note that the use of these codes is under MIT licence, but that the concept of theranostics, as presented here (https://github.com/BiologicalSystemModeling/Theranostics), was registered under the Brazilian intelectual property regulation number BR1020150308191.
+Note that the use of these codes is under MIT license, but that the concept of theranostics, as presented here (https://github.com/BiologicalSystemModeling/Theranostics), was registered under the Brazilian intelectual property regulation number BR1020150308191.
 Organizations interested in the development of this concept are encouraged to contact Nicolas Carels (nicolas.carels@cdts.fiocruz.br; nicolas.carels@gmail.com).
 Thus, some restrictions may apply.
 For the current codes, you can contact Jorge Guerra Pires (jorgeguerrabrazil+frontend@gmail.com)

 # Funding statement